Beat Saber: How to Clear Rock Mixtape – Complete Walkthrough

 What this Rock Mixtape walkthrough actually covers

-Rock Mixtape includes eight licensed tracks, and the charts are the same core experience across Quest, SteamVR, Rift, and PlayStation VR versions of the pack.
-There is no narrative path, no branching route, and no hidden area progression.
+Rock Mixtape includes eight licensed tracks, and it ships as the same pack across every supported Beat Saber headset — Meta Quest/Rift, SteamVR, and PSVR.
+There is no branching route and no progression to unlock.
 Your “walkthrough” is really about chart order, modifier use, stamina management, and knowing which songs teach the right habits before the harder maps punish bad ones.
+The eight tracks are:

 • Steppenwolf – Born To Be Wild